CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/Linkerd.md

 ```
 curl -sL run.linkerd.io/install | sh
 ```
-Afrer that runs through, you have to export the path which is in **/home/ubuntu/.linkerd2/bin**.
-The command below does this.
+Afrer that runs through, you have to export the path for **.linkerd2**.
+After setting up the curl, the terminal should give you the command but my path is shown below.
 ```
 export PATH=$PATH:/home/<user>/.linkerd2/bin
 ```